Over the past few months, the internet has found itself in a frenzy over the potential ban on memes, more formally known as “Article 13.”

 In other words, Article 13 could be up and running as early as May of this year.

 The Copyright Directive is just the latest in a growing list of laws coming out of the EU aimed at shaping the internet — and certainly the most contentious.

 While the landslide data protection law, the GDPR, wasn’t without some controversy when it came into effect in May of 2018, it was generally viewed as a positive step in an ongoing effort to protect the privacy of internet users.
 Similarly, the proposed ePrivacy Regulation has been met largely with support, being seen as an attempt to protect the public rather than corporate interests.

-However, the response to the meme ban and other provisions of the Copyright Directive has been overwhelmingly more negative than the public response to these other two digital protection laws.
+However, the techlash in response to the meme ban and other provisions of the Copyright Directive has been overwhelmingly more negative than the public response to these other two digital protection laws.